 5 Reasons Oxycodone Recreational Use is a Bad Idea

-Oxycodone is a narcotic pain medication prescribed for various pains from injuries or illness.
-It is a benefit to people everyday who suffer from chronic pain from an old injury, who are recovering from surgical procedures and dental surgery, or who suffer from nerve damage and pain from other illnesses like cancer and AIDS.
-Without it their quality of life would be greatly diminished.
+Oxycodone is a narcotic pain medication prescribed for pain associated various injuries or illness.
+It can benefit people who have daily chronic pain from an old injury, recovering from surgical procedures and dental surgery, or have nerve damage and pain from other illnesses like cancer and AIDS.
+Without painkillers, these individuals’ quality of life would greatly diminish.

 Oxycodone is an opiate.
-Opiates work by effecting the parts of the brain that control pleasure and pain.
-The chemicals are similar to other chemicals that are naturally found in the brain like dopamine and endorphins.
+Opiates affect the parts of the brain that control pleasure and pain.
+The chemicals are similar to others that naturally occur, like dopamine and endorphins.
 It is very effective in controlling pain when used as prescribed.
-However, because it can effect the way the user feels, it has a potential to be abused.
+However, because it can affect the way the user feels, it has a potential to be abused.
+In fact, the National Center for Drug Abuse Statistics note that over 1.27 million Americans abuse Oxycodone yearly.

-Using Oxycodone for fun or to get high can lead to big problems down the road and leave you wishing you had never even tried the medication.
-Here are 5 reasons it is a bad idea to take Oxycodone just for fun.
+Using Oxycodone without a medical diagnosis and just wanting to get high can lead to big problems down the road and leave you wishing you had never tried the medication.
+Here are five reasons why it’s a bad idea to take Oxycodone just for fun.

 5 Reasons Taking Oxycodone for Recreational Use is a Bad Idea